 You can run reports in Reports > Reports > Top Reports to help identify who or what is accessing those domains and the cause, so you can take action to reduce the scale of requests.

-The Disk usage section on the Dashboard shows the amount of disk space taken up by the System and the Logs partitions.
+The Disk usage section on the Dashboard shows the amount of disk space used by the System (Root partition) and Logs (Log partition).

 Free up disk space by adjusting your settings